rubailly/visa-apiMicroservice/README.md

 The developer portal gives developers what they are looking for: easy-to-integrate APIs, a robust testing environment, great documentation that is comprehensive and simple, and sample code and reference applications.

-Capital One is one of the first banks going after developers as a new audience.
-The portal will also become the home base for Capital
+Capital One is one of the first banks around theworld going after developers as a new audience.

-One’s open source projects.
+The portal will also become the home base for Capital One’s open source projects.
 Capital One’s foray into open source demonstrates both the company’s own internal reliance on APIs, and their willingness to share dev tools with the community.
-Last year, the company released

 [![capitalone](/capitalone.png)](https://developer.capitalone.com/)

 __2.Mondo__

 At Monzo they are building a new kind of bank, built for your smartphone.
 The company, founded in early 2015, now has over 60 employees.
 In August 2016 Monzo officially became a regulated bank and will be launching current accounts in a matter of months.